This information is intended for use by health professionals

 Specific patient groups

 Elderly patients should be given a reduced dose (see section 4.2).
 A lower dose is also recommended for patients with chronic respiratory insufficiency due to the risk of respiratory depression.
 Benzodiazepines are contraindicated to treat patients with severe hepatic insufficiency as they may precipitate encephalopathy and reduced doses should be given to patients with renal or hepatic disease.
 Benzodiazepines are not recommended for the primary treatment of psychotic illness, phobia or obsessive-compulsive diseases.

 Chlordiazepoxide should not be used alone to treat depression or anxiety associated with depression as depression with suicidal tendencies may be precipitated in such patients.
 Extreme caution should be used in prescribing benzodiazepines to patients with personality disorders.
 Benzodiazepines should be used with extreme caution in patients with a history of alcohol or drug abuse (risk of abuse/dependence).

-Patients with rare hereditary problems of galactose intolerance, the Lapp lactose deficiency or glucose-galactose malabsorption should not take chlordiazepoxide.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose- galactose malabsorption should not take chlordiazepoxide.